Meet the Judges for our 4th Annual Short Story Contest

 Colin Mustful

-Colin Mustful is an author, historian, and founder of History Through Fiction, an independent press publishing historical fiction.
-He is the author of five historical novels related to the complicated treaty-making and settlement periods of Minnesota history when Native peoples were displaced from their lands.
-He has a Masters degree in history and a Master of Fine Arts degree in creative writing with a concentration in publishing.
-He is also a freelance book editor.
+Colin Mustful is an author, historian, and founder of History Through Fiction, an independent press dedicated to publishing immersive historical fiction.
+He is the author of five novels exploring the complex treaty-making era and displacement of Native peoples in Minnesota.
+Colin holds a master’s degree in history and an MFA in creative writing with a focus on publishing.
+He also works as a freelance editor and book coach.

 • Close-up of a woman with blonde hair and blue eyes, smiling and wearing a black turtleneck, with a blurred background.